-Want to escape from LA to prepare for a big race?
+Want to escape from LA to prepare for your big race?
 Sign us up!
 With training programs for half-marathons to ultras, Coyote Running promises to take you off the beaten path of standard training regiments.
 Literally.
-Expect Tuesday/Wednesday night runs with hills, tempos, and time trials; Thursday morning “Coyote Call” (runs in the Santa Monica Mountains); and long trail runs on the weekend.
+Expect member runs on Tuesday/Wednesday night runs with hills, tempos, and time trials; free Thursday morning “Coyote Call” (runs in the Santa Monica Mountains); and long trail runs on the weekend.
 Once you join, welcome to pack life — the Coyotes bring you into the sweet spot where fun and performance meet.
 They call it the “Coyote Bushido” or “Way of the Trail Runner.”

 Trail Runners Club | Facebook

 Shins hurting from running the sidewalks?
-Join the Trail Runners Club every Sunday morning to combat the pains and fatigue of city life while exploring LA’s natural beauty.
+Join the Trail Runners Club, Southern California's oldest group, every Sunday morning to combat the pains and fatigue of city life while exploring LA’s natural beauty.
 From the Santa Monica to San Gabriel mountains (and those in between), members promptly meet at 7am for eight to 15 miles on a combination of single-track trails and fire roads.
 No matter if it’s your first trail or hundredth, you won’t be left in the dust — everyone socializes until the final runner returns, and that sometimes continues on to breakfast.

 @erinzhangx | Instagram